 The Problems of Sleep Deprivation in Teenagers

-1. Research has found a link in teenagers between poor quality of sleep and lack of self-control and aggression.
+- Research has found a link in teenagers between poor quality of sleep and lack of self-control and aggression.
 Self-control is like as a muscle that needs to be exercised: it takes effort.
-Without sleep the brain becomes too tired to calmly navigate the normal stresses and strains of everyday life.
+Without

-3. Teenagers may also find it more difficult to concentrate when tired and it is thought they may display symptoms typical of ADHD.
+sleep deprived teenagers being more likely to get involved in riskybehaviour such as unprotected sex or reckless driving. - Teenagers may also find it more difficult to concentrate when tired and it is thought they may display symptoms typical of ADHD.
 These include an inability to concentrate and to focus on one task.

-4. They may experience low mood due to tiredness.
+- They may experience low mood due to tiredness.
 There may be a vicious circle where lack of sleep leads to low mood, which leads to difficulty falling or staying asleep, which detrimentally affects mood.

-6. Research has linked sleep deprivation in teenagers with suicidal thoughts and attempts.
+in turn can lead to self-medication with substances such as caffeine, alcohol, smoking or drugs. - Research has linked sleep deprivation in teenagers with suicidal thoughts and attempts.
 Lack of sleep leads to extremes of emotion.

 Why is Sleep So Important for Teenagers?